Pinaki82/crust/README.md

 `int Variable`, `float 01variable`, `int v@r!able`, `float variable 01`

 **Variable Initialisation:** The compiler must have some idea of the value a variable is holding at any moment in the process of execution.
 If the compiler doesn't find a value, it will create one.
 The automatic variable initialisation creates a randomly generated value which is known as **Garbage Value**.
 A garbage value will produce unintended result.
 If the compiler doesn't create a value for an uninitialised variable, the code will try to access a memory location that doesn't exist.
 The program will crash, leading to unprecedented consequences.
-It is also a strict rule to initialise the variable immediately after declaring it, or initialise the variable before accessing it.
+It is also a strict rule to initialise the variable immediately after declaring it (C & Rust), or initialise the variable before accessing it (C).
 By writing `float radius = 0`, we initialise the variable immediately after the variable declaration.

 Have some Fun: **Semicolon:** `;`